Please Let Me Know How Much You Like This

 (1 is very Bad - 10 is Excellent)

-How Traversing Head Shaper Work?
+How does a Traversing Head Shaper Work?

 Shapers are mainly classified as standard, draw-cut, horizontal, universal, vertical, geared, crank, hydraulic, contour and traveling head.